Ryan Lavarnway: Cleveland Indians (second stint)

 On February 19, 2021, Lavarnway was signed to a minor league contract with the Cleveland Indians organization with an invitation to the Indians' 2021 major league spring training camp.
 He began the season with the Columbus Clippers of the newly-formed Triple-A East.
 On June 17, the Indians selected Lavarnway's contract, adding him to their active roster.
 Lavarnway went 3-for-11 in four games with Cleveland before being designated for assignment on June 24.
 He was outrighted to Triple-A Columbus on June 28.
 The Indians selected Lavarnway's contract a second time on September 2, 2021.
-Lavarnway was designated for assignment on September 14, 2021 and subsequently outrighted to Columbus on September 17, 2021.
+Lavarnway was designated for assignment on September 14, 2021, and subsequently outrighted to Columbus on September 17, 2021.

 Lavarnway elected free agency on October 6, 2021.

 Detroit Tigers

 On March 14, 2022, Lavarnway signed a minor league deal with the Detroit Tigers.
-Playing for the Class AAA Toledo Mud Hens in 2022, he batted .281/.385/.459 in 146 at bats.
+Playing for the Triple-A Toledo Mud Hens in 2022, he batted .281/.385/.459 in 146 at bats.

 Miami Marlins (second stint)

-On June 21, 2022, the Tigers traded Lavarnway to the Miami Marlins for cash considerations.
-He played for the Class AAA Jacksonville Jumbo Shrimp of the International League.
-Between the two teams in 2022, he batted .245/.352/.417 in 278 at bats with 11 home runs and 44 RBIs.
-He elected free agency on November 10, 2022.
+On June 21, 2022, the Tigers traded Lavarnway to the Miami Marlins in exchange for cash considerations.
+He played for the Triple-A Jacksonville Jumbo Shrimp of the International League.
+Between the two teams in 2022, he batted .245/.352/.417 in 278 at-bats with 11 home runs and 44 RBIs.
+Lavarnway elected free agency following the season on November 10.

+On March 22, 2023, Lavarnway announced his retirement from professional baseball.